 Prof. Alison Duncan: "The students graduate, get jobs and contribute their expertise to building up the agri-food sector in Ontario."

-The innovations that come out of labs and fields supported by the partnership turn into local businesses and jobs.
+Some of the innovations that come out of labs and fields supported by the partnership turn into local businesses and jobs.
 A dozen active companies have already spun off from University of Guelph research supported by the partnership.